Are you looking to serve scaled images on your WordPress site?

 Adjusting Image Sizes in Media Settings

 When you upload images to your website, WordPress automatically creates several copies in different sizes.
-You can customize these sizes by visiting the Settings » Media page in your WordPress admin area.
+You can customize these sizes by visiting the Settings » Media page in the WordPress admin area.

 Here, you can easily change the dimensions for thumbnail, medium, and large image sizes.